-The Housing Authority and City entered into that certain Purchase and Sale Agreement dated as of June 27, 2023 (PSA) under which the City agreed to sell, and the Housing Authority agreed to buy, certain real property located at 11390-11400 Stanford Avenue, Garden Grove, which is the northern portion of Assessor Parcel Number 090-154-57 for development of housing (Civic Center Parcel).
+The Housing Authority and City entered into that certain Purchase and Sale Agreement (PSA) dated as of June 27, 2023 (PSA) under which the City agreed to sell to the Housing Authority, and Housing Authority agreed to buy from City, certain real property located at 11390-11400 Stanford Avenue, Garden Grove, which is the northern portion of Assessor Parcel Number 090-154-57 for development of housing (Civic Center Parcel).
 Pursuant to the Surplus Land Act, Government Code Section 54220, et seq.
 (SLA), the State of California, Department of Housing and Community Development (HCD) has approved the City's declaration by Resolution No. 9788-23 adopted on June 13, 2023 that the Civic Center Property is exempt surplus land under Section 54221 subsections (b)(1) and 54221(f)(1)(D), and thereby authorized the disposition pursuant to that PSA.
 The disposition will occur upon the parties' compliance with certain regulatory requirements as set forth in the PSA; in connection with entering into the PSA, the Housing Authority remitted to the City the first installment payment of \$3,000,000 of the \$8,550,000 purchase price for the land.
 Reference is made to the PSA for specific terms and conditions.
+In FY 23-24, the second installment payment for \$3,000,000 and interest payment in the amount \$277,500 were made for the purchase of the property.